emmayuan25/coreml-explorecsr-spring23/Proposal.md

 # Proposal: Spotify Hit Songs

 ## Motivation
+Given a set of parameters of a song, we want to predict whether it can be a popular song on spotify.
+Art is difficult to quantify, but we hope to provide a metric that help artists analyze their work.

 ## Problem To Solve
 If the user were to publish a song, will the song get popular on Spotify?

 ## Expected Outcome
+The user provide a set of parameters of a song, being able to predict its class - popular or not popular.
+Aim to minimize the misclassification rate.

 ## Dataset